 Is A No Equipment Abs, Butt And Thighs Workout Effective?

 YES.
 This workout targets stabilizing muscles that support larger movements.
 Doing this 15-minute abs, thigh and butt workout will strengthen the smaller muscles in your inner thighs and outer glutes.
 As a result, this will improve your lunges, single leg deadlifts, and squat form.
-So while these six exercises to tone your abs, butt and thighs might not leave you drenched in sweat or super sore, they are still very important to a well-rounded workout routine.

 15-Minute Abs, Butt and Thigh Workout